 Candidates are introduced to the essential themes, concepts, and skills related to teaching career and technical education.
 Candidates focus on the Standards for Career Ready Practices, the Career Technical Education Model Curriculum Standards (Anchor and Pathway Standards), and their connection to the CA state adopted standards.
-Candidates practice planning a Pathway lesson, using these standards and emphasizing career readiness.
 Other aspects covered are an historical perspective of CTE Education, 21st Century Learning, and partnerships with businesses and the community to enhance instruction.
+Candidates provide a portfolio of evidence to document how they are meeting the standards.